DEVELOPING AN INTERIOR DESIGN TEAM AND HOW TO CREATE A SUCCESS OF IT

 - Usually, receive reimbursements for expenses

-If you are taking on an independent contractor, and want to be sure that you will not be responsible for taxes and other liability issues, it is essential to acknowledge the independent contractor’s status.
+Suppose you are taking on an independent contractor and want to be sure that you will not be responsible for taxes and other liability issues.
+In that case, it is essential to acknowledge the independent contractor’s status.
 Either use an agreement or have your solicitor write up one for your specific situation.

 You will also want to document the types of insurance that your contractor will have, noting any liability issues relating to your company.
 You need a document stating exactly what kind of coverage they have.